Your Cart

 Extra: Protein Powders

 Sometimes it can be challenging to eat enough protein foods.
-That’s when it’s recommended to consider protein powders — such as collagen, bone broth, whey, casein and plant-based varieties (like pea protein, soy protein, or hemp protein) — as convenient options to supplement protein intake, especially for athletes or those with specific dietary needs, such as vegans.
+That’s when it’s recommended to consider protein powders — such as collagen, bone broth, whey and plant-based varieties (like pea protein, soy protein, or hemp protein) — as convenient options to supplement protein intake, especially for athletes or those with specific dietary needs, such as vegans.
 The healthiest types are low in added sugar and made without additives.

-For additional joint, skin and gut support, try Multi Collagen Protein or Bone Broth Protein powders that come in a variety of flavors, such as chocolate, vanilla and tomato basil.
 If you’re a plant-based eater, Plant Protein+ powders are great options that are made with organic seeds and nuts, such as pumpkin, flax and chia seeds.

-Protein content: The amount of protein varies by type, but most contain about 15 to 20 grams of protein per serving.
+Protein content: The amount of protein varies by type, but most contain about 15 to 25 grams of protein per serving.

 Related Articles